ivankharak/Hotel-Booking-System/README.md

 # ✨ Beach Resort | Hotel Room Booking System

-Hello 👋, I'm <strong>Samiur Rahman Mukul</strong>.
+Hello 👋, I'm <strong>Ivan Kharakhashyan</strong>.
 In this repository i will be build a `Complete 'Beach Resort' | Hotel Room Booking System - Web application`.
 Using `Node.js, Express.js,  MongoDB, React.js, Next.js, Redux.js, Ant Design & Tailwind CSS`.
 So are you interested at this project let's connect and explore somethings new.
 Thanks

 <!-- contents of projects -->